lacker/coinkit/README.md

 # coinkit
 Tools for making cryptocurrency stuff.

+## What is this

 This runs a server that creates a blockchain using the Stellar Consensus Protocol, aka SCP.
 See:

 https://www.stellar.org/papers/stellar-consensus-protocol.pdf

 The current configuration is set to run a 4-node network on your local machine.
 The network should be resistant to 1 of the 4 nodes being offline or malicious.

+## How to run it

 To run this, first install go on your machine.